 As mentioned above, when you want to paint fast, then you need a dry palette.
 Dry brushing is one of the fastest ways to get highlights on a miniature.
 The technique pulls out details quick (see example here).

-Obviously, you can forget about the plastic or metallic-type of disposable dry palettes.
+Of course, you can forget about the plastic or metallic-type of disposable dry palettes.

-For all the other types of materials, you can wash and re-use a dry palette for a very long-time.
+For all the other types of palette materials, you can wash and re-use a dry palette for a very long-time.

 This reason is simple to explain.
 It is easier to take a dry palette with you on the road (or airplane) than a wet palette.